nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 Prescribed number of connections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have so far described how to connect layers by either connecting to all
+We have so far described how to connect spatially distributed NodeCollections by either connecting to all
 nodes inside the mask or by considering each pool node in turn and
 connecting it according to a given probability function.
 In both cases,
 the number of connections generated depends on mask and connection